-Russia orders out U.S. diplomats in sanctions retaliation
+Trump to sign Russia sanctions, Moscow retaliates

 The Russian Foreign Ministry said it was also seizing a Moscow dacha compound used by U.S. diplomats for recreation, from Aug.
 1, as well as a U.S. diplomatic warehouse in Moscow.

-The outgoing Obama administration seized two Russian diplomatic compounds - one in New York and another in Maryland - at the same time as it expelled the Russian diplomats in December.
+In December, the outgoing Obama administration seized two Russian diplomatic compounds - one in New York and another in Maryland - at the same time as it expelled Russian diplomats.

-Putin said at the time that he would wait to see how Trump handled the issue before responding, and Trump praised his restraint.

-The two men met for the first time at a G20 summit in Germany this month in what both sides described as a productive encounter, but Russian officials have become increasingly convinced that Congress and Trump's political opponents will not allow him to mend ties, even if he wants to.
+Trump and Putin met for the first time at a G20 summit in Germany this month in what both sides described as a productive encounter, but Russian officials have become increasingly convinced that Congress and Trump's political opponents will not allow him to mend ties, even if he wants to.

-"The adoption of the new sanctions law showed clearly that relations with Russia have become hostage to a domestic political battle in the United States," the Foreign Ministry said.

-"The new law aims to use political tools to create dishonest competitive advantages for the United States in the global economy.
-Such blackmail, aimed at limiting cooperation between Russia and foreign partners, is a threat for many countries and for international business."

 The European Union has also threatened to retaliate against new U.S. sanctions on Russia, saying they would harm the bloc's energy security by targeting projects including a planned new pipeline to bring Russian natural gas to northern Europe.

-A European Commission spokesman in Brussels gave a non-committal response to the Senate vote, saying: "We will be watching how this process unfolds and then of course we will be watching equally attentively how this law, if and when it enters into force, will be applied in practice."
+A European Commission spokesman in Brussels said the bloc would be following the sanctions process closely.

-Additional reporting by Dmitry Solovyov, Polina Devitt and Jack Stubbs; Editing by Kevin Liffey
+Additional reporting by Dmitry Solovyov, Polina Devitt, Jack Stubbs and Denis Pinchuk in Moscow, Patricia Zengerle and Ayesha Rascoe in Washington; Editing by Kevin Liffey and Grant McCool